Falls from height are still the u003cstrongu003eleading cause of deathu003c/strongu003e in UK workplaces

 Very good

-A good course
+Very good training course

 This user gave this course a rating of 5/5 stars

-Why is this Working at Height training important?
+Why is this Working at Height training u003cspan style=u0022color: #ffcd02u0022u003eimportant?u003c/spanu003e